 Digital Object Identifier (DOI)

 Han, Sang Myung; Wan, Hoyee; Kudo, Gen; Foltz, Warren D.; Vines, Douglass C.; Green, David E.; Zoerle, Tommaso; Tariq, Asma; Brathwaite, Shakira; D'Abbondanza, Josephine; Ai, Jinglu; and Macdonald, R. Loch, "Molecular alterations in the hippocampus after experimental subarachnoid hemorrhage" (2014).
-Neurobiology.
+Translational Neuroscience.
 928.